KiltedCode/khandaria-campaign/sessions/2020/2020-09-03-shocking-discoveries.md

 there are more like it, very faint
 wondering if need to put the weight somewhere specific to trigger something
 try torch with grappling hook
-`Belsaran` goes along wall, feels dip
+`Belsarin` goes along wall, feels dip
 move chest into place, loud click
 long corridor, continual light torches
 before we go in, identify _wand as wand of reduce person_ (quite a few charges)